 - you're renting your property to tenants and have changed your home address

 - you moved house but you haven’t sold your old property yet

 If you are updating your billing address because you started renting a property you own to tenants, rates for rental properties will apply.
 These rates are different to domestic rates.

 You should contact LPS to tell them about this change and to discuss who is responsible for paying the rates.
 To read about rates on rental properties, go to:

 If LPS is already aware of the property's rental status, you can use the online form above to request a change to the billing address on your rate account.

 If the ratepayer received help with paying rates, the person still living in the property might need to make a new claim.
 To use the online form, you'll need the occupancy ID on the ratepayer's bill.

 Rates are payable on all empty domestic properties with a rateable capital value of £20,000 or more.
 An exclusion may be awarded where the owner of the property is the personal representative of a deceased person.

 Change the assessment period for rates

 You can use an online form to ask for the rate assessment period to be updated.
-This is the date you became liable for rates.
-You may need to do this if the date the property was bought or sold is different to the date on your rate bill.
+This is the date you became responsible for paying rates.
+You may need to use this form if the date the property was bought or sold is different to the date on your rates bill.